 Commercial & Business Law Committee

-The Commercial and Business Law Committee is a consistently busy committee that monitors reform proposals in all areas of commercial and consumer law.
+The Commercial and Business Law Committee monitors reform proposals in all areas of commercial and consumer law.

 The Commercial and Business Law Committee (CBLC) was established in 1989.
 Since its inception the CBLC has played an important role in law reform, reviewing discussion documents and bills that propose significant changes in all areas of commercial and consumer law.